sandy2008/workshop/software/clean_arch_ws3_en.md

 > `Customer` (the person ordering) and `Admin` (inventory manager) interact with the system via the appropriate API endpoints in the `Gateway` layer.
 Furthermore, the `Inventory REST Client` within the `Order Service` uses the same `Inventory API` as the `Admin`, centralizing all inventory-related logic within the `Inventory Usecase`.

 > **What are "Ports"?**
 > Ports are the "contracts (interfaces) that the inner rules demand from the outside."
 Details about the DB or external APIs are hidden behind Ports.
 Usecases and Domain Services depend on Ports to define behavior only.
-The outside layer (Infra) implements these Ports, keeping the dependency direction pointing inward.
+The outside layer (Interface Adapters) implements these Ports, keeping the dependency direction pointing inward.

+### Ports and Repository Boundary

+* **Input Port:** The UseCase interface exposed to external adapters.
+Controllers depend on this port.
+* **Output Port:** Contracts required by Domain/UseCase (e.g., repositories, clients).
+Interfaces live inside, implementations live in adapters.
+* **Repository Boundary:** Persistence contracts.
+Transactions/retries belong in UseCase; mapping and query construction belong in adapters.

 ---